-Lucas LaChance is the partner in charge of our Practice Growth department at Lane Gorman Trubitt.
+Lucas LaChance, CPA, CIA is the partner-in-charge of our Practice Growth department at Lane Gorman Trubitt.
 He has been with the company since 2007 and started out as an audit team member.
 We sat down with Lucas and asked him how the last 13 years have been.

 A: I started with LGT in 2007 as a staff I in audit.
 I knew the day I interviewed that I wanted to be a part of LGT.
 My interview took place in a large office designated for partners.
 When I asked about the office being so big, my interviewer, a senior auditor, told me that it would be a long time until I got an office like that.
 He and I are now both partners with the firm.

 A: As the partner responsible for our Practice Growth team, I am invested in all of the industries we serve.
 I work with the niche leaders to help facilitate events and make sure that we are offering the services that our clients need.
 Before I became the director of Practice Growth in 2015, I worked primarily with not-for-profit (NFP) organizations.
 My heart really remains with NFPs and they are the few that I have kept as audit clients.
 I also serve on NFP boards and am involved with a lot of organizations throughout Dallas and the surrounding areas.